Upcoming Grant Application Deadlines

 Faculty applications for the “ILLUMINATE Grants for the Improvement of Teaching” can be made at http://tinyurl.com/ILLUMINATEGrant.
 Deadline to apply is March 31 at midnight for Fall/Spring implementations.
 Priority will be given to applicants who have never received an ILLUMINATE Grant.

-Full- and part-time residential faculty members teaching during the implementation semester and online faculty teaching on-campus intensives are eligible to apply.
+Full- and part-time residential faculty members, as well as online faculty teaching on-campus intensives, are eligible to apply.
 Departmental or interdisciplinary teams of two or three are also invited.
 Individuals may apply for up to $1500, teams of two up to $3000, and teams of three up to $4500 to implement new pedagogical techniques, classroom activities, technologies, class trips, and/or purchase materials that foster learner-centered experiences for students.

 Successful applications demonstrate effective active learning*.